On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | Short Story

 statistics - this is a key concept in understanding humanology and in synthesizing theory.
 Statistics are the results of very specialized measurements of the number of occurrences of something as seen in nature, and the consequential predictability they then afford.
 [Author Note: This item is still a little too skimpy to be considered complete yet.]

 STM - short-term memory.
 This is a process of what some call the brain-mind.
 It is akin to a temporary buffer in the computer analogy.
-Information is held active in a neuronal constructure until it can either be forgotten or processed further into the memcons.
+Information is held active in a neuronal constructure until it can be either forgotten or processed further into the memcons.

 survival narcissism - in a broad sense, this is the phenomenological experience of being worthy of existence, and hence, of survival.
 In humans, examples of this can be seen indirectly as one's objecting to being cheated or lied to; impatience while waiting on lines or in traffic, and in the indignity or rage felt after being laid off or fired from a job.
 It can be seen directly in someone either rearing multiple children, or in creating a comfortable or even luxurious domicile in which to reside.
 It is fueled by the internal sensation of energetic strength which the experiencing I draws upon to do what it wants to accomplish.